jenpetsmit/eutilities/eutils/elink.md

 #### retmode

   * **Retrieval type**.
 Determines the format of the returned output.
-The default value is ‘xml’ for ELink XML, but ‘json’ is also supported to return output in JSON format.
+The default value is ‘xml’ for ELink XML.
+The value ‘json’ is an option.

 #### idtype